zoeye859/Workshop/README.md

 # Workshop #1: How to make the most of the conference

-This workshop has a focus on the networking side (I think I use the word 'social' in my slides.
+This workshop has a focus on the *networking* side (I think I used the word 'social' in my slides.
 I may organise workshops on 'how to ask good questions' and 'how to make good presentations' in the future).

-The target audience is graduate students and early-career researchers.
+**Target audience**: graduate students and early-career researchers.

+**Time**: 2 hours would be ideal to cover all discussions, tips and practices designed for the workshop.

 ## Files